 POTS and COVID-19

-Health providers have recently also observed POTS in some people who have had COVID-19.
-This could be due to occurrence of POTS post-infection.
+Health providers have recently also observed POTS in some people who’ve had COVID-19.
+This could be due to the occurrence of POTS post-infection.

 POTS also may be related to a secondary health condition, such as:

 — Ehlers-Danlos syndrome, a genetic disorder that affects the body’s connective tissue and causes overly flexible joints.

 — Mast cell activation, which is when the body repeatedly has severe allergic symptoms such as hives, trouble breathing and diarrhea.
 These symptoms are caused by an overactivation of the body’s mast cells, which are associated with allergic reactions.